yugabyte/wordpress-site/wp-content/plugins/iubenda-cookie-law-solution/readme.txt

-﻿=== iubenda Cookie Solution for GDPR ===
+﻿=== iubenda - Cookie and Consent Solution for the GDPR & ePrivacy ===
 Contributors: iubenda
 Donate link:
-Tags: cookies, cookie law, cookie policy, cookie banner, cookie block, privacy policy, cookie consent, privacy Requires at least: 4.0
+Tags: cookies, cookie law, cookie policy, cookie banner, privacy policy, cookie consent, privacy, gdpr, eprivacy Requires at least: 4.0
 Requires PHP: 5.2.4
-Tested up to: 4.9.8
+Tested up to: 5.3.2
-Stable tag: 1.15.3
+Stable tag: 2.3.0
 License: MIT License
 License URI: http://opensource.org/licenses/MIT

-iubenda Cookie Solution allows you to make your website GDPR compliant and manage all aspects of cookie law on WP, particularly fit for Italy.
+An All-in-One approach developed by iubenda, which includes functionalities of two powerful solutions that help to make your website GDPR and ePrivacy compliant.

 == Description ==

-This plugin is an All-in-One approach developed by iubenda that helps to make your website GDPR compliant by generating the privacy policy text, the cookie banner and the blocking management of cookies.
+This plugin is an All-in-One approach developed by iubenda, which includes functionalities of two powerful solutions (see below) that help to make your website GDPR and ePrivacy compliant.
+The plugin lets you automate the implementation of ePrivacy (Cookie Law) and GDPR requirements by providing a fully customizable cookie banner, blocking scripts, and by managing all aspects of cookie consent.
+It also allows you to record, review, and maintain comprehensive GDPR records of consent for your web-forms.

-This plugin works with the iubenda Cookie Law Solution and allows to block the most common widgets and third party cookies to comply with Cookie Laws, particularly with the Italian cookie law implementation in mind.
+== Cookie Solution ==

+This plugin drastically reduces the need for direct interventions in the code of the site by integrating with iubenda’s Cookie Solution.
+It provides a fully customizable cookie banner, dynamically generates a cookie policy to [match the services in use on your site](https://www.iubenda.com/en/help/19004-how-to-use-the-site-scanner-from-within-the-generator),  and, fully manages cookie-related consent – including the blocking of the most common widgets and third-party cookies before consent is received – in order to comply with the GDPR and ePrivacy.

+**Key features:**

 * The plugin automatically inserts the iubenda code in the head of every page of the site
-* It allows to manually block all the remaining resources, without the need of direct intervention on the code
+* Allows you to automatically or manually block scripts that can install cookies prior to consent, without the need of direct intervention on the code
+* Allows you to autodetect and limit prior-blocking and cookie consent requests only to users from the EU – where this is a legal requirement – while running cookies scripts normally in regions where you are still legally allowed to do so.
+* Asynchronously re-activates cookie scripts once consent is collected.
-* It handles the display of cookie banners and cookie policy, saving user preferences about the use of cookies
+* Handles the display of the cookie banner and cookie policy, allowing you to fully customize the banner to match the look and colors of your site if needed
+* California Consumer Privacy Act [(CCPA) Support](https://www.iubenda.com/en/help/21165-ccpa-how-to-add-a-notice-of-collection-and-a-do-not-sell-link)
-* It displays a clean page (without banner) to users who have already provided their consent
+* Saves user preferences about the use of cookies and displays a clean page (without banner) to users who have already provided their consent
+* Integrates with IAB’s [Transparency and Consent Framework](https://www.iubenda.com/en/help/7440-enable-preference-management-iab-framework#revenue) (TCF)
+* Allows you to provide you users with granular, per-category preference control (e.g. basic functionalities, experience enhancement, targeting & advertising)
+* Compatible with Google's Accelerated Mobile Pages (AMP)
+* Features an easy-to-use interface for entering custom scripts and iframes
-* It detects bots/spiders and serves them a clean page
+* Detects bots/spiders and serves them a clean page so that your SEO efforts are never compromised

 **The plugin is currently capable of automatically detecting and blocking the following scripts:**

+* Google Analytics
+* Google Maps
+* Google AdSense
+* Google ReCaptcha
+* Google Site Search
+* Google Tag Manager
+* Google oAuth
+* Google+ widgets
+* Twitter widgets
 * Facebook widgets
+* Facebook Comments
+* YouTube
+* Vimeo
-* Twitter widgets
+* Linkedin widgets
-* Google+ widgets
+* ShareThis widgets
-* Google AdSense
-* YouTube widgets
+* Instagram widgets
 * AddThis widgets
-* ShareThis widgets
+* Pinterest widgets
-* Google Maps widgets
+* PayPal widgets
+* Disqus
+* Optimizely
+* Neodata
+* Criteo
+* Outbrain
+* Headway
+* Codepen
+* Freshchat
+* Uservoice
+* AdRoll
+* Olark
+* Segment
+* Kissmetrics
+* Mixpanel
+* Pingdom
+* Bing
+* Elevio

+== Consent Solution ==

+Maintaining valid records of consent is a vital part of privacy compliance in general, and it is specifically required under the GDPR.
+These records should include a userid, timestamp, consent proof, record of the consenting action, and the legal documents available to the user at the time of consent, among other things.
+This plugin **is THE most complete solution for recording, sorting and maintaining GDPR records of consent**.
+The plugin also boasts built-in compatibility with WordPress comment form, Contact Form 7 and WP Forms plugins for your convenience, but can be manually integrated with any type of web-form and can even store consent proofs for consents collected offline (e.g in-store sign-ups) via WP media upload.

+**Key features:**

+* The plugin detects and identifies all supported forms that are embedded in the website
+* It’s auto-compatible with and allows super easy mapping of Contact Form 7, WP Forms, WordPress comment and WooCommerce checkout forms
+* It allows manual integration with any type of web-form
+* For each consent, track the form/wording the user was prompted with
+* Flexibly upload any form of proof of consent or legal notice, including a PDF if consent was collected offline
+* It provides a high granularity: map individual form fields, exclude fields (like password inputs), add legal notices available at the time of consent collection, indicate double opt-in, set preferences and more
+* REST HTTP API and JS SDK, to give you total control and how and when consent is stored
+* Store multiple preferences for each user (e.g. if you have multiple newsletters or opt-ins)
+* Features an easy-to-use interface for entering custom scripts and iframes
+* It provides API input field for quick and easy activation

 **Some background information**

-If you have European users you will know the problem: you need to obtain consent for the usage of many types of cookies and you need to manage that consent somehow.
-Now even Google forces cookie consent onto users of Google AdSense, DoubleClick for Publishers, and DoubleClick Ad Exchange (and even Google Analytics in some cases).
-Time to get started with a cookie banner.
+If you potentially have any European users, you must comply with laws like the [GDPR](https://www.iubenda.com/en/help/5428-gdpr-guide#consent) and [ePrivacy](https://www.iubenda.com/en/help/6293-cookie-consent-management-faq).
+These laws are precise in their requirements and technical implementation can be pretty complicated.
+We've tried to make this process as painless as possible for website and app owners with our suite of compliance software solutions.

-iubenda and the Cookie Law Solution extension for WordPress help remove these complex tasks with a couple of clicks.
-This extension works with the iubenda Cookie Law Solution, displays a cookie banner in 8 languages and saves consent for returning users.
+Our Cookie and Consent Solution plugin for WordPress simplifies and manages these compliance requirements within a few clicks.
+This extension works with the iubenda [Cookie Solution](https://www.iubenda.com/en/cookie-solution) and [Consent Solution](https://www.iubenda.com/en/consent-solution).

 **Which languages does iubenda work in currently?**